Prof. Dr. med. Dipl. Biol. Christoph M. Schempp (Head)

 Marie-Luise Faber (MD student)

-Research activities of skintegral™ are dedicated to the investigation of beneficial effects of solar light, plant extracts and minerals on the skin.
+Research activities of skintegral™ are dedicated to investigating beneficial effect of plant extracts, minerals and solar light on the skin.
 Plant extracts contain a variety of natural compounds with therapeutic relevance, such as free radical scavenging, anti-inflammatory and antimicrobial effects.
 The dermatologic usability of most of these compounds is only partly explored.

 The efficacy and skin tolerability of natural compounds in topical preparations depends on the liberation and penetration of the compounds from the vehicle, a scientific field covered by dermopharmacy.
 Natural substances used in dermatology should not have any sensitizing or phototoxic potential.
-Various cell culture models and molecular biological methods are established in the laboratory.
-Clinically, the substances are investigated in skin tests (patch test, ultraviolet erythema test).
-The spectrum of methods includes skin physiological examinations such as the measurement of skin hydration, transepidermal water loss, skin perfusion and sebumetry.
+To adress this, various cell culture models and molecular methods are established in our laboratory.
+Clinically, the substances are investigated in skin tests such as the patch test or the ultraviolet erythema test.
+The spectrum of methods includes bioengeneering methods such as the measurement of skin hydration, transepidermal water loss, skin perfusion and sebumetry.

 Effect of antimony and antimonite on psoriasis keratinocytes.